Topl/Bifrost/docs/DevelopmentSetup.md

 Bifrost officially supports development on Ubuntu.
 Other operating systems may still work, but the Topl team may be unable to support certain questions.

 ## Installation
+A [convenience script](./scripts/dev_setup.sh) is provided which will run the following steps automatically.
+We highly recommend reading the contents of the script before running it.
+Otherwise, the directions below will suffice.
+The convenience script can be run by typing `./docs/scripts/dev_steup.sh` from the command line (from the repository root).

 ### Docker, Java, and SBT
 1. Install [Docker](https://docs.docker.com/engine/install/).
     1. Be sure to follow the Linux post-installation [steps](https://docs.docker.com/engine/install/linux-postinstall/), namely run `sudo usermod -aG docker $USER`